rankutah/blog/sites/rank-utah/posts/mobile-website-design-utah.md

 ## 2\.
 Fast Loading

-Websites need to be optimized for cell-phones that are not connected to wifi.
-Three is the most important things to consider for mobile website design are the optimization of your images, use of scripts, and caching.
+Websites need to work well on phones, even when the connection is slow.
+The three biggest things to focus on for mobile website design are image size, the number of scripts running on the page, and caching.

 ### Images